Vista Chinesa - A Chinese Pavilion and one of the best views Rio has to offer

 Since 1961 the Tijuca rainforest has been designated as a national park and is home to a wide variety of plant and wildlife.
 This rainforest has approximately 30 waterfalls including the Cascatinha Waterfall and is a very popular place to visit if you are in Rio de Janeiro, not only for its attractions, vistas, and nature, but also for the opportunities to engage in hiking, running, cycling and even longboarding.

-This is more an uphill walk on a paved road than a hike.
+This is more of an uphill walk on a paved road than a hike.
 From where the bus drops you off to the lookout is a tad under 4 kilometres.
-It should take you about one hour to walk at a modest pace, however, with stops to enjoy the surroundings along the way you should count on it taking a bit longer.
+It should take you about one hour to walk at a modest pace, however, with stops to enjoy the surroundings along the way you should count on it taking longer.
 Going back it's all downhill and therefore a little faster.
 We recommend that you allow a minimum of 2 hours for the round trip from the bus stop; but 2½ hours is probably more ideal.